Primary Advisor/Dissertation Chair

 Curriculum, Developmentally Appropriate Practice, Science, Teachers/ Teaching

 Digre, Monica Christine, "How can the 5-E Learning Cycle Model of Instruction Be Used to Develop a Differentiated Science Unit on Evolution Based on Six Minnesota Evolution Standards?"
 (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 272.